NREL/HydroChrono/README.md

 	3. Execute the batch file or shell script for your platform.
 For example, `ctest -S HDF5config.cmake,BUILD_GENERATOR=VS201964 -C RelWithDebInfo -V -O hdf5.log`
 	4. Config `RelWithDebInfo` is the recommended configuration to allow running in Release mode or a debug mode (RelWithDebInfo).
 	5. Wait for it to configure everything and run all its tests, most should pass.
-	6. Locate and uncompress built binary its name is `HDF5-N-<platform>.<zip or tar.gz>` it appears in 2 locations, unzip the one in the build folder!
+	6. Locate and uncompress built binary its name is `HDF5-N-<platform>.<zip or tar.gz>` it appears in 2 locations, make sure to unzip the one in the build folder!
 	7. Navagate to `<path>\libraries\CMake-hdf5-1.10.8\CMake-hdf5-1.10.8\build\HDF5-1.10.8-win64\HDF5-1.10.8-win64\share\cmake` or similar location to the cmake folder.
 Check that `hdf5-config.cmake` files are here.
 	8. In general, to use HDF5 library users must first set the `HDF5_DIR` environment variable to the installed location of the CMake configuration files for HDF5.
 For example, on Windows the following path might be set:
 		* `HDF5_DIR=C:\Users\USER\code\libraries\CMake-hdf5-1.10.8\CMake-hdf5-1.10.8\build\HDF5-1.10.8-win64\HDF5-1.10.8-win64\share\cmake`